 COMPOSER AND GUITARIST Neil Clark was born in Hamilton, Scotland and lives in Toronto, Canada.
 He holds dual British and Canadian nationality.
 As a teenager he studied jazz guitar and theory before enrolling in the Glasgow School of Art drawing and painting degree program.
 After graduating, he gravitated towards the emerging Glasgow music scene forming a group called Newspeak with Alan McGee and Andrew Innes and playing the city’s many music-friendly clubs alongside contemporaries such as, Aztec Camera, Orange Juice, The Jesus And Mary Chain and The Bluebells.
-A meeting with Blair Cowan and Lloyd Cole then led to the formation of a group that was to become Lloyd Cole and the Commotions.
+A meeting with Blair Cowan and Lloyd Cole then led to the formation of a unit that was to become Lloyd Cole and the Commotions.

 Neil operates a private consultation practice teaching guitar.
 Further details can be found in his separate teaching site